-Option -Based Awards Share-Based Awards Name Number of Securities Underlying Unexercised Options (#) Option Exercise Price (\$) Option Expiration Date Value of Unexercised in-the- money Options (1)(2) (\$) Number of Shares or Units of Shares that have not Vested (#) Market or Payout Value of Share-based Awards that have not Vested (2) (\$) Market or Payout Value of Vested Share-based Awards not paid out or distributed (2) (\$) Kathleen McNally-Leitch Nil Nil Nil Nil 8,766 13,324 1,979 P. Donnell Noone Nil Nil Nil Nil 8,766 13,324 1,979 Alanna McDonald Nil Nil Nil Nil 8,766 13,324 1,979
+Option -Based Awards Share-Based Awards Name Number of Securities Underlying Unexercised Options (#) Option Exercise Price (\$) Option Expiration Date Value of Unexercised in-the- money Options (1)(2) (\$) Number of Shares or Units of Shares that have not Vested (#) Market or Payout Value of Share-based Awards that have not Vested (2) (\$) Market or Payout Value of Vested Share-based Awards not paid out or distributed (2) (\$) Kathleen McNally-Leitch Nil Nil Nil Nil 20,350 21,978 3,992 P. Donnell Noone Nil Nil Nil Nil 20,350 21,978 3,992 Alanna McDonald (3) Nil Nil Nil Nil Nil Nil Nil Linda A. Thomas (4) Nil Nil Nil Nil Nil Nil Nil George Croft (5) Nil Nil Nil Nil Nil Nil Nil

-- (1) Unexercised "in-the-money" Options refer to the Options in respect of which the market value of the underlying securities as at the most recently completed financial year exceeds the exercise or base price of the Option. - (2) Value of Options, RSUs and SARs has been determined based upon the closing price of the Common Shares on the TSX on the Corporation's year end of December 30, 2023 of \$1.52.
+- (1) Unexercised "in-the-money" Options refer to the Options in respect of which the market value of the underlying securities as at the most recently completed financial year exceeds the exercise or base price of the Option. - (2) Value of Options, RSUs and SARs has been determined based upon the closing price of the Common Shares on the TSX on the Corporation's year end of December 30, 2024 of \$1.08. - (3) Ms. McDonald resigned as a director of the Corporation on May 14, 2024. - (4) Ms. Thomas was appointed a director of the Corporation on May 14, 2024. - (5) Mr. Croft was appointed a director of the Corporation on May 14, 2024.
+Mr. Croft is not standing for re-election at the Meeting. - Mr. Giblin, a director of the Corporation, was the former Interim President and Chief Executive Officer of the Corporation during 2024 and is therefore a Named Executive Officer.
+See "Statement of Executive Compensation" for information with respect to Mr. Giblin's compensation.